srittau/docker-uvicorn/README.md

 The number of workers to start can be configured using the `UVICORN_WORKERS` environment variable.
 It defaults to 4.

+By setting the `UVICORN_ENV` environment variable to `dev`, development mode is enabled, which will cause uvicorn to automatically reload changed files.

 The uvicorn logs are written to stdout, but also stored in two files in `/app/log` inside the container, named `access.log` and `error.log`.